tcochis/CleaningDataProject/README.md

 ## Processing Descrption

-The script named run_analysis.R can be used to create the summarized data file form the raw data located at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
+The script named run_analysis.R can be used to create the summarized data file from the raw data located at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
 This script will: